BLOOMBEES/bootstrap-theme/src/layout/overview.md

 redirect_from: "/layout/"
 ---

-Bootstrap includes several components and options for laying out your project, including wrapping containers, a powerful grid system, a flexible media object, and responsive utility classes.
+Bloombees includes several components and options for laying out your project, including wrapping containers, a powerful grid system, a flexible media object, and responsive utility classes.

 ## Containers

-Containers are the most basic layout element in Bootstrap and are **required when using our grid system**.
+Containers are the most basic layout element in Bloombees and are **required when using our grid system**.
 Choose from a responsive, fixed-width container (meaning its `max-width` changes at each breakpoint) or fluid-width (meaning it's `100%` wide all the time).

 While containers *can* be nested, most layouts do not require a nested container.